alvinlai808/CMSI-385-TOC/README.md

 I've chosen to implement a NFA Simulator in Python which would take in the description of an NFA and a string, then return whether or not the string is in the language of the NFA.

-Input should be formatted as such:
+Input should be formatted as such:<br/>
 // Start State<br/>
 A